steakscience/nextjs-opinionated-starter/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Styling

+Styling is done using `twind`.
+Just use the same syntax as Tailwind.
+Docs found [here](https://tailwindcss.com/docs).

+This allows you to quickly write CSS without writing any CSS.
+Want something to be 30 pixels wide?
+Just add `.w-[30px]`.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: